 My connection with grieving and dying has seemed most relevant in my own family, with close friends, during my years of psychodrama training, while working shamanically with dying people, and when I served as a chaplain.
 I often have coordinated collaborative planning for funeral or memorial services – frequently providing some of the music, which lifts my own soul.

-Most recently, I’ve been grieving the deaths of my former mother-in-law, two of my closest friends, a treasured mentor, and another friend.
+Most recently, I’ve been grieving the deaths of my Aunt Bonny, Mystery School and Celtic Sister Kathleen, former mother-in-law Barb, two of my closest friends – Anne Marie and Pat, a treasured mentor, and several other friends.
 These deaths occurred about a year after losing my stepbrother, great-niece, another close friend, and several people for whom I cared in the building I call home in Omaha.
 Losing those closest to me has taken an emotional toll, but I try to honor my feelings and create the time and space I need.

 For some, I was able to present before and/or when they died.
 For others, their deaths were relatively sudden, or time and distance prevented me from being with them.
 In addition to spending time with family and friends, being asked or allowed to help plan memorial services, as described above, also supports my own grieving and healing process.
 Losing loved ones will only increase as I age.